 All four of us love spicy food, and if you do too, you’ll know how annoying it is that most things marked “spicy” in restaurants are really fairly bland.
-After many frustrating Italian restaurant visits (thank goodness for Tiramisu), Robin and Barry decided to come up with their own perfect pasta.
-Barry tinkered in the kitchen, ending up with a hybrid of some favorite Italian dishes.
+After many frustrating Italian restaurant visits (thank goodness for Tiramisu), my husband and I decided to come up with our own perfect pasta.
+He tinkered in the kitchen, ending up with a hybrid of some favorite Italian dishes.
 This creamy, savory pasta is serious comfort food.
-And the best part is, we can set some aside for the kids — or guests with low-spice-tolerant palates — and (cayenne!!!) pepper our portions to our hearts’ content.
+And the best part is, we can set some aside for the kids — or guests with low-spice-tolerant palates — and (cayenne!!!) pepper our portions to our hearts’ content. ~Robin

 *The Bella Sun Luci sun-dried tomatoes pictured here are strongly recommended…far superior to those packed in oil both in terms of mess and flavor as far as we’re concerned, but if you’ve found a favorite that’s in oil, that’ll do too!
 We normally do fresh garlic, but this is the jarred brand we use if the pantry is lacking the fresh variety.
 If you’ve never bought fresh garlic, it keeps much longer than you’d think.

 In a small pot, put all sauce ingredients on low heat, stir occasionally while preparing chicken portion (be sure not to let it stick).

 In a large skillet heat butter and garlic on low.
 Add chicken and Italian seasoning.
 Increase heat to medium.
 When chicken begins to brown, add mushrooms, artichokes, and sun-dried tomatoes, heat on medium high for two to three minutes.
 Add sauce.
 Simmer for 2-3 minutes stirring occasionally.